Forficula auricularia Linnaeus, 1758: (Otu).

 • Maczey, N., Edgington, S., Moore, D. & Haye, T. (2016) Biology and host range testing of Triarthria setipennis and Ocytata pallipes (Diptera: Tachinidae) for the control of the European earwig (Forficula auricularia).
 BIOCONTROL SCIENCE AND TECHNOLOGY, 26(4), 447–461.

 • Niedobova, J., Skalsky, M., Ourednickova, J. & Michalko, R. (2021) Forficula auricularia (Dermaptera) in orchards: Monitoring seasonal activity, the effect of pesticides, and the perception of European fruit growers on its role as a predator or pest.
-77(4), 1694–1704.
+Pest Management Science, 77(4), 1694–1704.

 • Orpet, R.J., Crowder, D.W. & Jones, V.P.
 (2019) Woolly Apple Aphid Generalist Predator Feeding Behavior Assessed through Video Observation in an Apple Orchard.
 Journal of Insect Behavior, 32(2), 153–163.